Point-to-point race that runs through Arkansas and Mississippi and over the Mississippi River.

 The following items are strictly prohibited to ensure runner safety and compliance with liability insurance requirements.
 Refusal to comply may result in immediate disqualification:

 Headphones are allowed but not recommended.
 Mississippi River Marathon recognizes the potential danger of wearing such devices during a race on city streets shared with auto traffic.
 Consequently, we strongly urge participants not to use headphones.

 We track each participant's time in two ways:

-Results for the Open (Overall) Division will be based on gun time.
+Results for the Open (Overall) Division (and cash prizes) will be based on gun time.
 For all other divisions, age groups and races, the results will be based on chip time.
 Runners will be eligible for awards only in the specific race they registered for.